 This process has allowed us to analyse our needs and understand a particular role before determining if bringing someone in-house is viable.

 Today, our marketing team is composed of seven people.
 We have a content marketing manager, who leads our content strategy and maintenance of our 3,000+ web articles.
 We have a performance marketing manager, who manages and optimises all of our paid channels.
 We also have a marketing analytics manager in charge of reporting and data insights and a marketing specialist who works across campaign management and partnerships.
 We also have a casual marketing specialist and designer who assists across a variety of areas.

 Although there are certain very specialised roles, we have a very versatile team where all team members have cross-functional responsibilities and work across different channels at times.

-I think that's important because it helps each person to understand what other people in the team are doing.
+I think that's important, because it helps each person to understand what other people in the team are doing.
 It also ensures variety as well.
-People might not want to continue in your organization if their role is extremely specialised.
+People might not want to continue in your organisation if their role is extremely specialised.
 As an example, everyone in our team knows how to use our email automation system.
 Everybody knows how to manage content on our website.
 Everybody knows how analytics and reporting work.

 Nowadays, we’ve adapted to Covid -19 by combining working from home and going into the office.
 This structure has given us a good balance.
 It allows us to work collaboratively when needed and to focus on deep work tasks when necessary.

 What does a typical day look like for you?
 How do you structure your week?